-PAIs are primarily considered and integrated into the decision-making process through exclusions.
+As aforementioned, PAIs are primarily considered and integrated into the decision-making process through exclusions.
 The Investment Managers might find difficulties when evaluating some investment PAIs due to the lack of data.
-Nevertheless, the financial product manager will periodically assess whether data availability has improved sufficiently to potentially include consideration of this specific data in the investment process.
+Nevertheless, the Investment Manager will assess if data availability has improved enough to include it in the investment decision process.